Learning Abroad Center

 Sustainability

-Investigate the relationship between environmental and natural resources challenges and the local community.
+Investigate the relationship between environmental and natural resource challenges and the local community.
 This theme may cover critical issues, biodiversity, sustainable food and water sources, responsible agricultural practices, design practices, natural resource utilization and management, climate change, wildlife management, and sustainable development.

 Program Dates